Thanks for subscribing to Baggage Reclaim

 Unsolicited, unwanted advertising email, commonly known as “spam”, is a big problem.
 It’s reached such proportions that email services and Internet Service Providers (ISPs) have put some sort of blocking or filtering system in place or begun relying on self-proclaimed “blacklists” to tell the good guys from the bad.

 Every email system is different but I think I have the popular ones covered.
-If I have missed yours, contact your ISP – the people who provide your internet service – and ask them.
+If I have missed yours, contact your ISP and ask them.
 Then let me know and I’ll add it here.

-- If you purchase from my shop or are on one of my course, find a receipt or coursework email and drag these there while you’re at it.
+- If you purchase from my shop or are on one of my courses, find a receipt or coursework email and drag these there while you’re at it.

 - My emails will now be in your primary tab when they’re delivered.